krislee/ecommerce-frontend/README.md

 ## Issues
 Currently, you can experience the full user functionalities of the deployed website on desktop.

-Please bear with us as we work on resolving the following issues for mobile/tablet:
+Please bear with us as we work on resolving the following issues for the website on mobile/tablet:
 - Unable to add items to cart
 - Unable to checkout
 - Unable to view order confirmation